nimbella/commander-template/README.md

 1. You can run the converter command with `/nc converter`
 2. You can make changes on the online editor with `/nc command_code converter`
 3. Make sure you commit any changes to your github command-set.
 The changes can updated with `/nc csm_update currency`
-4. Any logs you add within the command can be seen on by running `/nc activation_log` *after* running your command.
+4. Any logs you add within the command can be seen by running `/nc activation_log` *after* running your command.
 This might help in fixing bugs